Devehab/ip-manager/README.md

 - Click the extension icon to view your current public IP address
 - The IP address is automatically refreshed every 5 minutes
 - Click the refresh button to manually update the IP

-### Copying IP Address
-- Click the copy icon next to your IP address
+- Copy any IP address with one click
-- The IP will be copied to your clipboard
-- A visual confirmation will appear

-### Checking Ports
+### Port Checking
-1. Enter a port number in the port checker input
+1. Enter a port number (1-65535)
+2. Optionally enter a custom host (IP or domain)
-2. Click "Check" to test if the port is open
+3. Click "Check" to test the port
-3. Results will be displayed below the input

-### Testing Network Connection
-1. Click "Test Network Connection"
-2. The extension will check your internet connectivity
-3. Results will show whether you're online or offline
+4. Results will show:
+   - Internal network status (localhost and 127.0.0.1)
+   - External network status (your public IP)
+   - Custom host status (if specified)
+5. Copy full URLs with one click

-### IP Change History
+### IP History Management
-- View the last 10 IP address changes
+- View and search through IP address changes
+- Sort history by time (ascending/descending)
+- Export history to a log file
+- Copy any IP from history with one click
-- Each entry includes the IP and timestamp
+- Each entry includes:
+  - IP address
-- History is automatically updated when your IP changes
+  - IP type (IPv4/IPv6)
+  - Timestamp

 ## Development